A very hungry beetle...

 Must report volunteer hours served each month.

-Must attend a required training to learn about rearing cage setup, data collection protocols, and reporting on May 13.
+Must attend a required training to learn about rearing cage setup, data collection protocols, and reporting on May 3rd or 10th.

 Must be able to follow all directions and standard operating procedures, and perform assigned tasks.